FreezeManny/labops/docs/getting-started.md

 === "Proxmox guests"

-    A host with `type: proxmox` nests its guests underneath.
+    A host with `hypervisor: proxmox` nests its guests underneath.
 Containers are reached through the Proxmox parent with `pct`, so they need no sshd of their own.

     ```yaml
     hosts:
       cprox:
-        type: proxmox
+        hypervisor: proxmox
         os: debian
         ip: 10.0.10.3
         lxc: